-Mother’s Day is Sunday, May 10, and this year—the first Mother’s Day in many of our families without any hugs.
+Mother’s Day is , and —the first Mother’s Day in many of our families without any hugs.

 But, here’s some good news!
 As we are still in the throes of the coronavirus pandemic, books are a wonderful gift for Mom—or Grandma.
 Amazon is still shipping hardcover and softcover books in 3-5 days to Prime customers and of course ebooks can be gifted immediately to Mom via an emailed link.
 Here are some choices for Mom from Front Edge Publishing and our publishing partners and ReadTheSpirit books.

 Rabbi and stand-up comedian, Bob Alper, has written two heartwarming books that are sure to put a smile on Mom’s face and joy into her heart.
 Thanks, I Needed That and Life Doesn’t Get Any Better Than This are collections of true and moving stories.
 Bob guides readers to places as diverse as synagogues in Kentucky and London, a small plane flying over Oklahoma, a refusenik’s Moscow apartment, comedy clubs, Vermont towns and forests, and even a convention of rabbis.
 Readers meet a stained-glass artist whose granddaughter is Drew Barrymore, an elderly lady who attends services with her dog, a 5-year-old grief counselor, and an elderly Holocaust survivor who discovers that he can talk about his lost sisters for the first time.